cpske/ISP/feedback/tax-calculator.md

 ## 8. Extract Variable for a Sum Computed Several Times

-The sum of the tax on the income types is computed at least **6 times**:
+The sum of tax on the income types is computed at least **6 times**:

 ```python
 if ordinary_income_tax+interest_tax+dividend_tax > total_tax_withheld: